 The Institute of Communications and Connected Systems at UCL and the UCL’s Division of Psychiatry’s organised the Dementia Hackathon.
 The initiative was funded by the APPLE Tree programme, a £3.9m UKRI funded programme which aims to impact the half of older people (aged 60+) who have problems with “cognition” (memory, orientation and other thinking), and therefore a greater chance of developing dementia.

 UCL asked us to facilitate a 2-day hackathon to support members of the UCL community to develop an application which addresses the challenge statement.
 At the end of the 2 days, teams were expected to pitch their ideas to a board of judges – including Public Health England, Alzheimer’s Society, UCL Department of Electronic Engineering and Apple Tree Programme Coordinators & Researchers – to win up to £10 000 investment into the development of their idea.

 Studio Zao facilitated the Hackathon for 45 attendees and experts, grouped in 10 teams.

-In the afternoon, teams had the opportunity to meet with our facilitators and a panel of experts for one-to-one 15 minute consultations and were advised on how to present their idea and how it aligned to selection criteria.
-At the end of day 1, teams presented their ideas in quick presentations and received feed back from audience.
+In the afternoon, teams had the opportunity to meet with our facilitators and a panel of experts for one-to-one 15-minute consultations and were advised on how to present their idea and how it aligned to selection criteria.
+At the end of day 1, teams presented their ideas in quick presentations and received feedback from the audience.
 During day 2, teams continued their work on building prototypes and eventually pitched their idea to receive the £10,000 prize.

 Each team presented their ideas at the end of the second day.
 The winning teams received prizes up to £10,000 and they are now being supported to develop their idea.
 The resultant technology will have the opportunity to be trialled in a national pilot as part of the Apple Tree Project.